Data Source Management

 ADMIN permission); however,

 the permissions themselves are managed by Immuta, and the actions associated with the permissions cannot be altered.

 Groups allow System Administrators to group sets of users together.
 Users can belong to any number of groups and can be added or removed from groups at any time.
 Like authorizations, groups can be used to restrict what data a set of users has access to.

-Authorizations are custom tags that are applied to users and groups to restrict what data users can see.
+Authorizations are custom tags that are applied to users to restrict what data users can see.
 Authorizations can be added manually or mapped in from LDAP or Active Directory.

 The Data Dictionary provides information about the columns within the data source, including column names and value types.
 Users subscribed to the data source can post and reply to discussion threads by commenting on the Data Dictionary.